Who we are

 Who funds EDRLab

-EDRLab’s main income is from membership fees.
-Such fees support the mission of the Association to develop commercial-grade open source software that advances an open interoperable ecosystem for the creation and distribution of digital content in order to foster innovation, accessibility, and a global sharing of knowledge.
+EDRLab mainly gets its budget from membership fees and public or private grants.
+Such income support the mission of the association to develop commercial-grade open source software that advances an open interoperable ecosystem for the creation and distribution of digital content in order to foster innovation, accessibility, and a global sharing of knowledge.

 Founding members and French ex-officio members are currently providing a large part of the funding.
 Their logo is provided at the bottom of this page.

 Here is the composition of our current (March 2023) board of Directors:

 - Pauline Mouroux (Média-Participations), founding member

 - Michel Lanneau (Cercle de la Librairie), founding member

 - Mathis Grosbois(French State, ministère de la Culture), ex-officio member

 - Gaëlle Philippe (CNL), ex-officio member